 Secretary

-Catherine Mayfield is the France-Merrick Director of the H. Furlong Baldwin Library at the Maryland Center for History and Culture.
-Catherine oversees reference services and collections management for the Library’s more than 7 million items, including its oral history collections.
-A Certified Archivist, Catherine gained a particular passion for oral history while managing the oral history collections of the Mill Valley Public Library in Northern California.
+Catherine Mayfield is Associate Director of Special Collections and University Archives at the University of Maryland, College Park, and was previously the France-Merrick Director of the H. Furlong Baldwin Library at the Maryland Center for History and Culture.
+A Certified Archivist, Catherine’s work has centered around growing access to collections, including oral history.
+Catherine gained a particular passion for oral history while managing the oral history collections of the Mill Valley Public Library in Northern California.
 Her work has included the creation of guidelines for oral history processing and interviewing, and increasing accessibility to oral history collections in person and online.
 Catherine enjoys working with narrators and interviewers, preserving stories that may otherwise be neglected and marginalized, and using the power of lived experience to engage communities with history.
 Catherine is active in the local historical and cultural community, and is a member of the Mid-Atlantic Regional Archives Conference, the Society of American Archivists, and the Oral History Association (OHA).
 Catherine served as the Local Arrangements Co-Chair for OHA’s 2020 Annual Meeting and is OHA’s Membership Committee chair.

 Treasurer

 Jillian Decker Fyfe, CFRE, currently serves as the Director of Development for OHMAR.
-Jillian is the Director of Development and Communications for the Visual Arts Center of New Jersey in Summit, NJ.
+Jillian is the Vice President, Development for State Theatre New Jersey in New Brunswick, NJ.
 Jillian’s research interests include asset framing, authentic storytelling, material culture, art-in-healing, and arts education.
 Jillian’s research has been presented at various international conferences, taking her to Greece, England, Spain, and, most recently, Argentina.

 At-Large Board Member